TzuWare/portofolio/README.md

 and then we gonna report all of that list of user to roblox

 ### Does this really works?
-Yes, it is work we already catch 541 predators trying to join our roblox game and there will be more to come}
+Yes, it is work we already catch 541 predators trying to join our roblox game and there will be more to come

 ### Why Are U Guys Do This?
 As i said me and our team really care about children getting harm by all of this predators and we want to make sure roblox is a safe place for children